 Enjoy Hot Chocolate and a Cupcake

-After skating, warm up with a holiday beverage (peppermint hot chocolate for the kids and peppermint mocha for mom and dad) at Little River Coffee Bar and enjoy a delicious cupcake at Cakehead Bakeshop.
-Both are located in the old Masonic Temple building.
+After skating, warm up with a holiday beverage (peppermint hot chocolate for the kids and peppermint mocha for mom and dad) at Little River Coffee Bar.
+The coffee shop is located in the old Masonic Temple building.
 There is indoor and outdoor seating that is perfect for people watching on the busy holiday weekends.

 Heading Downtown at Nighttime

 If you decide to take the family downtown, I suggest adding the Main Street Trolley Holiday Lights Tour to your itinerary.
 It begins at the Magnolia Train Depot in downtown Spartanburg.
 Your family will get to ride along, drink hot chocolate, listen to Christmas carols, and see the local Christmas lights.
 Look for ticket information around Thanksgiving.